mdn/content/files/en-us/learn/javascript/building_blocks/events/index.md

 ## Other event listener mechanisms

-Apart from `addEventListener()`, there are two other ways of registering event handlers: _event handler properties_ and _inline event handlers_.
+We recommend that you use `addEventListener()` to register event handlers.
+It's the most powerful method and scales best with more complex programs.
+However, there are two other ways of registering event handlers that you might see: _event handler properties_ and _inline event handlers_.

 ### Event handler properties